N1ki2K/Iot-Monitoring/PROJECT_THEORY_GUIDE.md

 ### 11.6 Audit and health endpoints

+- `GET /api/health`
 - `GET /api/audit`
 - `DELETE /api/audit`
 - `GET /api/admin/health`

 ## 12. Authorization Model

-The current project does not use JWT or session-based authentication.
-Instead, the clients identify the current user through the request header:

-`x-user-id`
+The current backend uses JWT-based bearer authentication for API access together with database-backed refresh tokens for session continuation.

+The authentication flow works as follows:

+- `POST /api/auth/register` and `POST /api/auth/login` return a signed access token and an opaque refresh token
+- the access token is sent through the `Authorization: Bearer <token>` header
-The backend resolves the requester from the database and applies role checks.
+- the backend validates the JWT and resolves the requester from the `users` table
+- `POST /api/auth/refresh` rotates the refresh token and issues a new access token
+- `POST /api/auth/logout` revokes the submitted refresh token

+The refresh token itself is not stored in plaintext.
+The backend hashes it with SHA-256 and stores the hash in the `refresh_tokens` table together with expiration and revocation metadata.

 ### Current authorization rules

 - unauthenticated users can register and log in
-- authenticated standard users can manage their own profile
+- authenticated standard users can manage their own profile and password
-- standard users can access only their assigned devices
+- standard users can access only their assigned devices and assignments
 - administrators can access system-wide user, controller, audit, and health features
+- route handlers still apply database-level ownership checks in addition to token validation

 ### Important theory note

-When documenting the system, describe this as a simplified authentication/authorization approach suitable for a prototype, coursework project, or controlled environment.
-It should not be presented as a production-grade identity mechanism.
+When documenting the system, it is accurate to describe the design as a practical stateless API authentication model suitable for coursework and small deployments.
+It is stronger than the earlier header-based prototype approach because it uses signed bearer tokens, revocable refresh sessions, password hashing, and route-level role checks.
+At the same time, it should still not be presented as a fully hardened production identity platform because the project does not yet include features such as rate limiting, MFA, centralized key rotation, or full input-validation coverage.

 ## 13. Search and Data Query Logic